Manual of German Law: Use as law textbook

 The principal author and editor of the Manual of German Law was Ernest Joseph Cohn.
 Cohn used the Manual of German Law as a textbook in classes he taught at University College London up his death in 1976.
 Martina Jabs has observed in her study Die Emigration deutscher Juristen nach Groẞbritannien that (as of 1999) the Manual continued to be 'suitable for teaching German law as well as comparative law'.
-'The first edition was praised for the practical and less dogmatic presentation of German law';'the second edition was also designed for teaching'.
+'The first edition was praised for the practical and less dogmatic presentation of German law'; 'the second edition was also designed for teaching'.
 Twenty years after Cohn’s death (1976), the lecture notes referred to the Manual as textbook material in the lecture series 'European Legal Studies' at University College London and in other lectures given by instructors in London and at Oxford University'.

 Contents

-The first volume of the second edition of the Manual of German Law is divided into six chapters: 'General Introduction', 'General Part of the Civil Law', 'Law of Obligations', 'Law of Things', 'Law of Domestic Relations', 'Law of Succession'.
+The first volume of the second edition of the Manual of German Law is divided into six chapters: 'General Introduction', 'General Part of the Civil Law', 'Law of Obligations', 'Law of Things', 'Law of Domestic Relations', and 'Law of Succession'.
 The first volume also contains an extensive 'Glossary of German Terms', with Appendix I explaining the working of the Grundbuch, the German Land Register.
 Appendix II provides a Bibliography which concentrates on literature published after 1945.
 The second volume of the edition is also divided into six chapters: ' Commercial Law', ' Conflict of Laws', ' Law of Civil Procedure', ' Law of Bankruptcy', ' Law of Nationality', and 'Two Aspects of East German Family Law'.
 The last chapter is subdivided into 'East German Law of Divorce' and 'East German Law of Conflict of Laws in the Field of Family Law'.